-VVicodin is a prescription painkiller made up of Acetaminophen, an analgesic, and Hydrocodone, a synthetic narcotic.
-Vicodin is prescribed by a doctor for people who have suffered severe injuries or who are recovering from surgery.
+Vicodin is a prescription painkiller made up of Acetaminophen, an analgesic, and Hydrocodone, a synthetic narcotic.
+Vicodin is physician prescribed to people who have suffered severe injuries or who are recovering from surgery.
 Because it combines two ingredients, it is a stronger and more dangerous drug than the sum of the danger caused by both drugs.

-Family therapy is a great way to begin healing the group as a whole.
-All members will get addiction education, where they will learn about the disease and how best to avoid enabling the person addicted.
-The better understanding of addiction includes learning the three C’s, which are: you did not cause the addiction, you cannot control the addiction, you cannot cure the addiction.
+Family therapy is a great way to begin healing the whole group.
+All members are educated about addiction and learn about the disease and how best to avoid enabling the person addicted.
+A better understanding of addiction includes learning the three C’s, which are: you did not cause the addiction, you cannot control the addiction, you cannot cure the addiction.
 Everyone learns that addiction is an illness and not a moral failing and that recovery is the responsibility of the person who is addicted.
 Family therapy sessions will enable all to work through past problems and learn new, healthier ways of coping in the future.

 Group therapy is a natural ally of addiction treatment as it addresses the causes of the illness and does so in such a way to encourage peer support and the formation of strong bonds.
+Often, isolation occurs when a person is in active addiction, which is directly combated by group therapy on many different levels.
 There are several different types of group therapy, a few of which are process group, educational group and experiential group.
 Process groups allow each individual to voice what is going on with their life and sobriety.

 Educational groups provide information that furthers each person’s understanding of the disease of addiction, as well as other pertinent topics, such as co-occurring disorders and relationships.
 Experiential groups provide each person the chance to give and receive feedback, which gives everyone the benefit of others experience and multiple points of view.